Single non-transferable vote: SNTV Compared to Block Voting (multiple non-transferable voting) and Limited Voting

-Party A has about 35% support among the electorate (with one particularly well-like candidate), Party B around 25% (with two well-like candidates) and the remaining voters primarily support independent candidates, but mostly lean towards party B if they have to choose between the two parties.
-All voters vote sincerely; there is no tactical voting.
+Party A has about 35% support among the electorate (with one particularly well-liked candidate), Party B around 25% (with two well-liked candidates) and the remaining voters primarily support independent candidates, but mostly lean towards party B if they have to choose between the two parties.
+All voters vote sincerely; there is no strategic voting.

+Percent of votes under MNTV and Limited Voting is the percent of voters who voted for the candidate, not the percent of votes cast.